Codevickk/js-consume-api/README.md

 # js-consume-api
-Code to consume an API using javascript
+Code to consume the API at http://github.com/Codevickk/nodejs-rest-api using javascript

 # How to setup
 go to the js folder, open the index.js folder, and change the value of the apiUrl const to the url of the hosted api